Copycats

 Copycats is a children's game show which aired on CBBC and was presented by double act Sam & Mark (Sam Nixon and Mark Rhodes).
-It involved two teams of friends and family, each of six contestants, battling against each other in a series of games.
+It involved two teams of friends and family, each of six contestants (three children, three adults), battling against each other in a series of games.
 Each episode consists of a number of rounds.
 Three of the rounds were based on chinese whispers.
 These alternate with physical challenges, which varied from episode to episode.

 On 17 January 2016, Sam & Mark announced on their Twitter that Copycats would return after a three-year absence.
 The new series was filmed in March.
 The new series of "Copycats" had a brand new look with new opening titles, new logo, new games and new set.
 A christmas special aired on 13 December 2016.
 In 2017, it was announced that the show had been cancelled.
 Repeats of the final series continued until 2018.

 Games

 Chinese whispers-style rounds

 These rounds form the general theme of Copycats.
 Each team plays in turn.
 The members of the team are each placed in cubicles separated by sliding doors.
 Each team member has just 10 seconds to copy the words on the card.
 The rounds of this form are: